sage-code/maj/alphabet.md

 * I have used: V = Vowel, C = Constant, D = Diphtong,
 * Alternatives are separated with vertical bar: "\|",
 * I use + to suggest concatenation of two parts,
-* V do not include W that is actually a semivowel.

 ```python
 # syllable structure